hellerve/hellerve/README.md

 - [**glamorous toolkit**](https://github.com/feenkcom/gtoolkit): a moldable development environment. i contribute to the core, build the llm integration (gt4llm), documentation, and various language integrations.
-- [**carp**](https://github.com/carp-lang/Carp): a statically typed lisp for realtime applications. i contributed the macro system as well as various core macros (`setf`, quasiquoting, string formatting etc.), stdlib things, and compiler ergonomics. you can find more of my work over at [the carpentry](https://github.com/carpentry-org).
+- [**carp**](https://github.com/carp-lang/Carp): a statically typed lisp for realtime applications. i work on the compiler and the stdlib, as well as third party libraries. you can find more of my work over at [the carpentry](https://github.com/carpentry-org).

 ##### experiments